 The growing business made it possible for Wayne and Lynley to buy their own 200 acres of Taihape farmland in 2005.
 The tractor shed was soon full of Combi Clamps in varying stages of completion as the business continued to grow.
-A sure sign of this growth is the spread of manufacture to the northern hemisphere.
+A sure sign of this growth is the expansion of manufacture to the northern hemisphere where there was also demand for a quality sheep handler.
 At about the same time that Wayne and Lynley brought the farm, they were taking off for Scotland where they would meet Bob Ritchie of Ritchie Agriculture, take part in the Royal Welsh Show and sign over a licence to manufacture.

 After years of importing and selling the Auto Head Yoke, Wayne and Lynley had the opportunity, having recently opened their own manufacturing workshop, to begin manufacturing the Auto Head Yokes themselves.
 With this also came the opportunity to design and manufacture a Cattle Crush to match the strength and efficiency of the Auto Head Yoke.
 Having started with a basic sheep handler, Combi Clamp Ltd now produces a full range of sheep and cattle handling equipment to suit any farming operation.

 Over the years there had been a couple of different engineering firms in Palmerston North contracted to manufacture the steel framing for the Combi Clamps sold in New Zealand and Australia.
 In 2013, due to a number of reasons, the company set up their own manufacturing facility in Palmerston North where the steel framing, assembly and dispatch is all done in the same place.
 This has resulted in a more cohesive relationship between the different stages of production and has been very beneficial.
 Apart from being able to complete all stages of production in one place, the new shed has also allowed Wayne to work closely with the engineers and achieve some long-awaited R&D.